valicsek/brainstorm/README.md

 - [x] Save nodes
 - [x] Colorful nodes.
 Oncontext colorize the node
 - [ ] Specific colors for nodes like places, times, definitions.
+- [ ] Make grey if for a note does not have question
 ## Known Issues

 ### Dashboard